 The solution is simple: Don’t “diet” at all.

-Instead, create a lifestyle change that sheds your unwanted kilos for good and keeps them off (no fad diets required).
+People have probelm to stick to a diet, so instead, create a lifestyle change that sheds your unwanted kilos for good and keeps them off (no fad diets required).

 The Three Main Problems With Dieting: What You Need to Know